jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/DNSFilter-Annual-Security-Report-2024.md

 much more of the same in terms of threat actors and much of the threat landscape, but in other ways, particularly the ubiquity of GenAI, the playing field has changed drastically.
 These are our assessments of how we did with last year’s predictions.

-MAJOR PLAYERS INCREASE THEIR STAKES

-…Attackers are getting more efficient, and more careful as well in the wake of major disruption events such as the Colonial Pipeline attack and the Kaseya attack.
-They are looking to gain more success over a longer period and across broader targets with the hopes of staying under the radar.
-This will be the ideal state moving forward for the foreseeable future.

 With the exception of some unexpected major disruption activities from international law enforcement this year, it would have been hard to be more accurate here.
 There was so much “more of the same”